 As a selective depository for federal government documents, the Library collects government documents that complement and supplement the library's other collections.
 In addition to legal materials, the library collects annual reports, laws, decisions, regulations, selected handbooks, manuals and general publications of various legislative, judicial and executive branch agencies.
 The library's catalog also provides access to many federal government depository publications that are now only available electronically.
 A basic collection of core documents is available online with several individual titles accessible through the library catalog.

 Drug Court Collection

 Designed for pro se litigants, attorneys, advocates, and court staff, the Dane County Legal Resource Center’s drug court collection contains both legal and medical books as well as resources on rehabilitation, drug court operation manuals, memoirs, judicial education materials, and medical dictionaries.
 Some of these materials were donated by members of the community or have been provided through the WI State Law Library.
-Suggestions for new additions can be directed to Lisa Winkler.
+Suggestions for new additions can be directed to Bob Lopez.

 Prose & Cons

 Looking for something a little lighter to read?
 You can find mysteries and crime fiction at the Wisconsin State Law Library.
 This donated legal fiction collection has books from such authors as David Baldacci, Patricia Cornwell, Dick Francis, and John Grisham.
 If you’re in the mood for a movie, the Library also has a feature film collection containing legal classics and recent motion pictures.
 Movies are located near the library’s reference area; the book collection is behind the Rare Book Room, on the second floor of the library.
 To donate to the collection, drop your items off at the library or contact Amy Crowder.

 Rare Book Collection